 This tutorial about inserting DFP ads is deprecated.
 Please read the updated version about the integration of Google Ad Manager (formerly DFP) into WordPress.

-In this article with video tutorial you will learn how to implement Google DoubleClick for Publishers (DFP) into WordPress using Advanced Ads.
+In this article, with a video tutorial, you will learn how to implement Google DoubleClick for Publishers (DFP) into WordPress using Advanced Ads.

-I am also going to cover the disadvantages of the separation of header and body tags and how to solve them.
+I will also cover the disadvantages of the separation of header and body tags and how to solve them.